On this page

-Our other agreements with Singapore
+Our agreements with Singapore

 New Zealand and Singapore are party to a number of other free trade agreements.
 Read more about these agreements on our website: